 When establishing a named program, the Office of Advancement works with a donor to develop the document that administers the account.
 This document outlines the donor's intent in establishing the program and establishes conditions to carry out this intent.

-The Advancement office also assists with a brief description of the person for whom the annual fund, endowed fund or building is named.
-Background about named endowed scholarships are printed in the university's undergraduate bulletin.
+The Advancement Office also assists with a brief description of the person for whom the annual fund, endowed fund, or building is named.
+Background about named endowed scholarships is printed in the university's undergraduate bulletin.